cht-holly/ai-workshop/steps/step-03-project-setup.md

 Copy this prompt into your AI agent:

 ```
-Set up the dashboard project structure inside the app/ folder.
+Set up the dashboard project structure inside the app/ folder and get the app running.

 Context:
 - I'm working in a workshop repository with an app/ folder for development
 - All dashboard files should be created inside the app/ directory
-- The app/ folder already exists and is ready for development
+- I want to get a basic Dash app running that will auto-reload when I make changes

 Required Dependencies:
 - dash (for web framework)